Why You Shouldn't Ship Cassie & Rob Of Dublin Murders (Even If You Really Want To)

 Dublin Murders, based on the first two novels in Tana French’s excellent Dublin Murder Squad series, is as much about Cassie and Rob’s relationship as it is about the haunting crimes they’re investigating.

-How do we characterize such a relationship?
+How do we characterise such a relationship?
 Cassie and Rob’s bond is more profound than work husband and wife, and too charged with tension to be a typical friendship.
-Most simply, their bond is a refuge of goodwill in a grueling, day-to-day schedule dealing with the worst of humanity’s capabilities.
+Most simply, their bond is a refuge of goodwill in a gruelling, day-to-day schedule dealing with the worst of humanity’s capabilities.

 “Cassie is the best relationship Rob has in his life,” actor Killian Scott tells Refinery29.
 “He a relationship with a mother that is appallingly challenging, and an unhealthy relationship with his landlord.
 Cassie is his only healthy relationship.”